chenleiWei/Cura-Repo/readme.txt

 In case of issues please report to: http://github.com/daid/Cura/issues or Type A Machines Support: http://support.typeamachines.com/hc/en-us/requests/new.

 Cura is 100% OpenSource software, developed and maintained by Ultimaking Ltd. Development can be followed on http://github.com/daid/Cura and https://bitbucket.org/typeamachines/cura.

+——————————————————————————

+If you are having difficulty launching Cura due to security preferences, you have two options.

+Either:

+- Control-click the Cura Application Icon and select ‘open’ in the drop-down list,

+or:

+- Click the Apple symbol to the top left of your screen, select: ‘System Preferences’ followed by ’Security & Privacy.

+Within the General tab, you’ll see dialog that says “Cura was blocked form opening because it is not an identified Developer.”

+Select ‘Open Anyway’ and Cura will launch.